angra007/AANetworking/README.md

 # AANetworking

-AANetworking is a network framework.
-The original idea of the design was inspired by a talk on https://www.objc.io/.
-However, the design has been simplified and extended to and to implement POST Request, Multipart, AES256 and a lot more.
+AANetworking is a concept for a very light weight network framework.
+Right now it supports GET and POST requests with public, private key encryption.
+This can be extended to support any kind of API request.

 # Using it in your project
 If you need maintaine session your app, pass your cookies to
 ```
 Swift WebServiceManager.sharedManager.cookie
 ```
-for and AES256 pass pKey to
+Initilize your public key at
 ```
 Swift WebServiceManager.sharedManager.pKey
 ```